Thiefwerty/One-armedBandits/README.md

     egreedy for Epsilon Greedy Alghoritm
     thompson Thompson Sampling Alghoritm

---bandit-number - number of bandit in envinronment
+--bandits-number - number of bandit in envinronment

 --probabilities - probabilities list of receiving reward for each bandit